cespare/playctrl/README.md

 You can run, for example, `playctrl playpause` from the commandline to verify that it works.

 You can explicitly run `playctrl start-daemon` to start the daemon.
+(You don't need to do this; playctrl launches the daemon the first time you run a command.)
 You can run `playctrl stop-daemon` if you want to make the daemon quit.

 You'll want to hook up the shortcuts to global shortcuts in your operating system.
 For example, I use XFCE with Ubuntu, so in the Settings Manager I go to Keyboard -> Application Shortcuts and set `playctrl playpause`